nautobot/nautobot/nautobot/docs/docker/index.md

 * 3.9 _For Testing Only_

 !!! info
-    A dev image `networktocode/nautobot-dev` and `nautobot/nautobot-dev` is also provided with the same tags, this image provides the development dependencies needed to build Nautobot.
+    A dev image `networktocode/nautobot-dev` is also provided with the same tags, this image provides the development dependencies needed to build Nautobot.
 This container can be used as a base for development to develop additional Nautobot plugins but should **NOT** be used in production.

 ## Getting Started